dsc-courses/practice.dsc10.com/problems/fa21-final/q2-around-the-world.md

 # BEGIN PROB

+In this question, we'll keep working with the `art_museums` DataFrame.

+# BEGIN SUBPROB

 (Remember to keep the data description from the top of the exam open in another tab!)

 `'Tate Modern'` is the most popular art museum in London.
 But what's the most popular art museum in each city?